histmr/sfhelper/README.md

 The geolocate() function takes a data frame with a column of place names (toponyms) and a column of regions, specified by their two-digits ISO codes.
-The defualt colums names are “place” and “iso”.
+The default colums names are “place” and “iso”.
 The function uses the API of the World Historical Gazeteer (<https://whgazetteer.org/>) to generate a four column data frame with the toponym, ISO code, longitude, and latitude.
-Many toponyms will retrun multple hits.
-You will probably want to import a data frame, but here’s an example of a data frame create within R
+Many toponyms will return multiple hits.
+You will probably want to import a data frame, but here’s an example of a data frame created within R

     library(sfhelper)
     df <- data.frame("place"=c("Tokyo","Edo","Prague","Prague"),"iso"=c("JP","JP","CZ",""))